kyma-project/kyma/docs/kyma/04-02-local-installation.md

      ```bash
      kyma provision minikube
      ```
-     > **NOTE:** The `provision command uses default Minikube vm driver installed for your OS.
-For a list of supported vm drivers see [this document](http://github.com/kyma-project/cli).
+     > **NOTE:** The `provision` command uses default Minikube VM driver installed for your operating system.
+For a list of supported VM drivers see [this document](https://kubernetes.io/docs/setup/minikube/#quickstart).

   2. Choose the release from which you want to install Kyma.
 Go to the GitHub [releases](https://github.com/kyma-project/kyma/releases/) page to find out more about each of the available releases.